 UTIG houses the Jackson School of Geosciences GeoFORCE program, an experiential outreach program that prepares Texas high school students to become part of the geosciences workforce.
-This nationally recognized program that engages more than 640 high school students each summer, 85 percent of whom are minorities.
+This nationally recognized program that engages more than 640 high school students each summer.